aaronparker/evergreen/docs/api.md

 # How to use the Evergreen API

+!!! warning

+    **The Evergreen API is provided free of charge - please don't abuse it**.
+The API is currently provided by the free tier of Cloudflare Workers which provides up to 100,000 total requests per day.
+The API is intended for development purposes only and not for use with distributed endpoints.

+    If you encounter issues or would prefer to ensure data is only sourced from the application vendor, use `Get-EvergreenApp`.

 Evergreen's difference to other methods of finding and installing applications, is that Evergreen queries only official vendor sources when you use `Get-EvergreenApp`.
 This ensures that the information returned can be trusted because it comes from the vendor and is not crowd sourced.

 Evergreen supports [an API](https://evergreen-api.stealthpuppy.com/) that returns the same application version information as `Get-EvergreenApp`.
 The API supports the same applications as the Evergreen module because data is sourced via the module.
 The API runs on Cloudflare Workers with data that is updated every 8 hours.